Kansas high school ejects large number of students from a high school basketball game due to chant

 OVERLAND PARK, Kan.
-(FOX4KC) — Kansas high schools are serious about enforcing the rule book at their sporting events.
+(WDAF) — Kansas high schools are serious about enforcing the rule book at their sporting events.

 A student chant we’ve all heard got some teenagers tossed out of a recent game.
 High school sports administrators in Kansas stand by their rule.